Cave of La Pasiega: Discovery

-Other archeologists
+Other archaeologists

 The cave, because it had remains of the primary Cantabrian Solutrean and Magdalenian epochs, provided the basis for a chronological series for the 'wall' paintings.
 The excavations were old, most recently conducted by Dr. Jesus Carballo in 1951.
 There was a base level with ambiguous artefacts which, by their characteristics, seemed related to a possible Mousterian phase.
 Above that there rested a comparatively rich Solutrean level with very characteristic implements such as 'feuilles de laurier' (leaf-points) and notched points with the finest working produced by light pressure-flaking, like light javelin points.
 This level could be attributed accurately to the Upper Solutrean.
 The most recent layer was also relatively rich, with various burins (borers), striker pins, and perforated objects of bone and that could belong to the Lower Magdalenian.
 Certainly, compared with the stratigraphical significance of El Castillo, La Pasiega is an archeological sequence of less organization, so far as the materials yet found are concerned.
 However they should certainly not be less valued for this.